-- 1. Turn on the time first thing in the morning and check to see if charger ammeter needle jumps smartly to 15 amps or more and then tapers into the 1-4 amps area within 15 minutes.
-This will provide a very simple means of verifying that the batteries were truely charged the night before.
+- 1. Turn on the timer first thing in the morning and check to see if charger ammeter needle jumps smartly to 15 amps or more and then tapers into the 1-4 amps area within 15 minutes.
+This will provide a very simple means of verifying that the batteries were truly charged the night before.
 It also shows aging batteries whose finish charge rate will not taper into the ammeter 1-4 amps area. - 2.
 Add water carefully to proper level in cells as required after they have been fully charged.
 Do not fill them so high that they bubble over while charging.
 New batteries require very little additional water, whereas very old batteries may need additional water two or three times a week.
-Water
+Water (electrolyte) level in battery cells settles when batteries are discharged and rises during charge.
+The probability of overfilling can be reduced by adding water when batteries are fully charged.